 Can you give me some advice?
 I would love to know how you cultivated fearlessness, defied the odds and naysayers, risked everything, faced your fears and threw everything into your purpose.
 If I could do just three of those things in my lifetime, I would be quite pleased.
 To me, and I’m sure to everyone reading, you sound very admirable—but it’s clear you don’t feel that way right now.
 It looks like there are two things causing you grief, one; the so-called failure, and two; how you’re reacting to so-called failure.
 Let’s start with the former, because that’s what got you into this mess in the first place.

-I want you to know that I hate the expression commonly touted in entrepreneurial rhetoric to ‘fail more’ and ‘fail better.’
-How ridiculous.
+I hate the expression commonly touted in entrepreneurial rhetoric to ‘fail more’ and ‘fail better.’
+Ridiculous.
 (Also, why can I only picture a white guy saying this?)
 ‘Failure’, in some shape or form, is inevitable, but I don’t think anyone should aspire to it.
-A completely original saying that Melania Trump helped me come up with, which I far prefer: ‘Failure is in the eye of the beholder.’
+A completely original saying that I far prefer: ‘Failure is in the eye of the beholder.’
 By which I mean, you get to decide what is a failure, and what is simply a bump in the road—even if it feels like a car crash.
 Another saying I believe in: ‘It’s not over until the fat lady sings.’
 We are all our own fat ladies, with the glorious, sole power to conclude our own show if we wish—or to stay in the wings a little longer, waiting to see what might happen next.
 Have you read Elizabeth Gilbert’s Big Magic?
-Whether or not you are in the creative field, this might be useful.
-She says: “Sometimes I think that the difference between a tormented creative life and a tranquil creative life is nothing more than the difference between the word awful and the word interesting.
+In it, she says: “Sometimes I think that the difference between a tormented creative life and a tranquil creative life is nothing more than the difference between the word awful and the word interesting.
 Interesting outcomes, after all, are just awful outcomes with the volume of drama turned way down.”
 For the purpose of this response, I’m going to call your failure the interesting incident.
 Because failure is very heavy and final sounding, much like a fat lady singing—and it would be such a shame to end the show early.

 It also sounds like you have a pretty clear idea as to how the non-losers of the world react to failure: they are people of character, who know how to handle their shit, and have high emotional intelligence.
-Want to know what I think?
-I think it is very rare for people to rise from failure with grace, heads high and halos shining as they nobly march through the rubble.
-I think that for most part, when shit happens to people, they pick themselves up in a very sloppy, kind of embarrassing way.
+Some people are better at carrying this off than others, from the outside anyway.
+But for the most part, I think it’s rare for people to rise from failure with grace, heads high and halos shining as they nobly march through the rubble.
+That when shit happens to people, they pick themselves up in a very sloppy, kind of embarrassing way.
 That most of us go through a process of feeling broken and not knowing what to do, then figure out how to move forward in small, scrappy ways, then fall back down and kind of repeat it over and over again until one day, we are a bit less broken than before.
 Much like success is uber-glamorized, I think survival is too.
 The result might look impressive, but the process is takes to get there is almost always tedious, painful, messy and human.